 The School of Architecture & Environment is nationally recognized for its innovation and sustainability research including the design of buildings, interiors, landscapes and communities.
 We are committed to the principles of civic responsibility, environmental sustainability, international understanding, and interdisciplinary education.
-The School of Architecture & Environment is located on the University of Oregon campus in Eugene, and at the historic White Stag Block in Portland.
+The School of Architecture & Environment is located on the University of Oregon campus in Eugene and in Highland Hall in our northeast Portland campus.

 Full-Time Faculty-to-Student Ratio